About me

 I formulated my self-directed approach to language learning, called the Frictionless Mastery method, in a book published in 2017 in English and Russian.
 I've also spoken at polyglot events, given interviews and webinars about language learning, founded a language exchange club still popular 8 years later, and continue to host quarterly multilingual get-togethers in Tbilisi.

 I have learned 9 foreign languages over the years.
-In current order of dominance they are: Russian, Ukrainian, Georgian, Spanish, Turkish, German, Polish, French, and Slovak.
+In current order of dominance they are: Russian, Ukrainian, Turkish, Georgian, Spanish, German, Polish, French, and Slovak.

-(c) 2022 Richard DeLong, interpreter / translator
+(c) 2024 Richard DeLong, interpreter / translator